jessesbyers/jessesbyers.github.io/_posts/2020-03-12-watershed_monitor_javascript_and_rails_project.markdown

 ![Imgur](https://i.imgur.com/ijIcEAc.png)

 #### Event Listeners and Events
-Finally, the goole maps API includes many event listeners and events that are similar to vanilla JavaScript events.
+Finally, the Google Maps JavaScriptAPI includes many event listeners and events that are similar to vanilla JavaScript events.
 Since many users are accustomed to using clicks, double clicks, and drags to navigate a map on any site, I needed to carefully plan out how to enable and disable event listeners so that my custom events for adding and deleting database entries were not conflicting with regular google map navigation events.
 ```
     addObs.addEventListener('click', function() {
         addObs.disabled = true